2023 Most Popular Religious Studies Bachelor's Degree Schools in Tennessee

 The following schools top our list of the Most Popular Religious Studies Bachelor's Degree Colleges.

-Our analysis found Carson - Newman University to be the most popular school for religious studies students who want to pursue a bachelor’s degree in Tennessee.
+Our 2023 rankings named Carson - Newman University the most popular school in Tennessee for religious studies students working on their bachelor’s degree.
 Located in the small suburb of Jefferson City, Carson - Newman is a private not-for-profit school with a small student population.

 About 42% of the students majoring in religion at the school are women while 58% are male.